ForgeRock/exampleOAuth2Clients/openidm-ui-enduser-jso/README.md

     Note that the OAuth 2.0 related code modifications are supplied with leading and (when necessary) trailing `"JSO: "` comments.

     If not currently signed in, the user is presented with the "SIGN IN" screen.
-Any valid AM user credentials will help to overcome the challenge, for example _`user.0/password`_.
+Any valid AM user credentials will help to overcome the challenge, for example, _`user.0/password`_.
 After signing in, the list of requested scopes is displayed on the authorization page.
 Denying or allowing access to those will send the user back to the home page, according to the `redirect_uri` parameter.
 If authorization was denied or not successful an [error response](https://tools.ietf.org/html/rfc6749#section-4.2.2.1) will be produced.
 The error information, provided in the redirection URI, will be used by the JSO library to produce a JavaScript error.
 This provides an option to catch and process the error's content.
 In case of successful authentication and authorization the token information will be stored locally, making it available for future use.

-    At this point, the access token received from AM can be included in each request to the IDM REST endpoints, e.g.:
+    At this point, the access token received from AM can be included in each request to the IDM REST endpoints.
+For example:

     [org/forgerock/openidm/ui/util/delegates/SiteConfigurationDelegate.js](org/forgerock/openidm/ui/util/delegates/SiteConfigurationDelegate.js), lines #21-26

     ```javascript
     /* JSO: getting tokens received in /index.html */
     return JSO_CLIENT.getToken()